 Re-running the calibration

-What happens if this isn’t done?
+What happens if you do not carry out this procedure?